Inflaton phenomenology via reheating in light of primordial gravitational waves and the latest BICEP/$Keck$ data: Introduction

 Over the last decade, increasingly precise measurements of cosmic microwave background (CMB) have led to a new era of precision cosmology.
-Inflation is assumed to be a unique mechanism \cite{Guth:1982ec,Starobinsky:1982ee,Albrecht:1982mp} in the early universe, which, apart from solving the problems of the standard Big Bang, has very precise predictions of large-scale inhomogeneous fluctuations.
+Inflation is assumed to be a unique mechanism \cite{Guth:1982ec,Starobinsky:1982ee,Albrecht:1982mp} in the early universe, which, apart from solving the problems of the standard big bang, has very precise predictions of large-scale inhomogeneous fluctuations.
 During the course of subsequent evolution, those fluctuations are translated into CMB anisotropy \cite{Sofue:2000jx,CMB-S4:2016ple,Planck:2018jri}.
-Therefore, accurate measurement of CMB anisotropy is a Holy Grail for the early universe inflationary phase.
+Therefore, accurate measurement of CMB anisotropy would be of fundamental importance for establishing the early inflationary phase.
 Two fundamental observables of interest are the scalar spectral index $n_s$ and tensor to scalar ratio $r$, which are directly connected to the inflaton, responsible for the inflation.
 In the realm of observations, considering the BICEP/$Keck$(BK) 15 program \cite{BICEP2:2018kqh}, the measurement yielded a constraint on the $r_{0.05}<{0.07}$ at $95 \%$ CL, where subscript $k_0=0.05 {\rm Mpc}^{-1}$ is associated with the pivot scale.
-However, the latest BICEP/$Keck$ 18 \cite{BICEP:2021xfz} result along with Plack 2018 \cite{Planck:2018jri} yields the strongest constraints in the $(n_s,r)$ plane with $r_{0.05}<{0.036}$ and scalar spectral index $0.958<n_s<0.975$ at $95\,\%$ confidence level for $r=0.004$.
-In this submission, we intend to explore the impact of these latest observations on the three classes of plateau-type inflationary model.
+However, the latest BICEP/$Keck$ 18 \cite{BICEP:2021xfz} result along with Planck 2018 \cite{Planck:2018jri} yields the strongest constraints in the $(n_s,r)$ plane with $r_{0.05}<{0.036}$ and scalar spectral index $0.958<n_s<0.975$ at $95\,\%$ confidence level for $r=0.004$.
+In this submission, we intend to explore the impact of these latest observations on the three classes of the plateau-type inflationary model.